« Blog

 This is not uncommon - nearly half of all adult cancer diagnoses are made in people ages 20-64.
 Thankfully a majority of the people diagnosed will survive beyond 5 years, but about one in three people will not.(1)

-Having the option to convert your term insurance into permanent insurance can be a smart move, if you can get that option at a good price.
+Having the option to convert your term insurance into permanent insurance can be a smart move, if you can get that option at a reasonable price.
 We'll walk you through a couple of examples in a bit.

 Conversion Options: What They Are, How They Work